beameio/beame-sdk/README.md

 1. A hostname (*Common Name* in the certificate) that is under Beame's domain.
 2. A matching certificate.
-3. A pair of keys of course
+3. A pair of keys, of course!

 Credentials, that you create while using Beame SDK, can be used for TLS on your server, or any other relevant purpose, such as authentication and encryption.